ofiwg/libfabric/man/fi_psm.7.md

 *FI_PSM_TAGGED_RMA*
 : The RMA functions are implemented on top of the PSM Active Message functions.
-  The Active Message functions has limit on the size of data can be transferred in a single message.
+  The Active Message functions have limit on the size of data can be transferred in a single message.
 Large transfers can be divided into small chunks and be pipe-lined.
 However, the bandwidth is sub-optimal by doing this way.